Chas McCormick Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.78 team ERA that ranks second among all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.77).

-- In his most recent time out on Wednesday, the righty tossed seven innings against the Oakland Athletics, giving up three earned runs while surrendering eight hits.
+- In his most recent time out on Saturday, the righty went 4 1/3 innings against the Texas Rangers, allowing six earned runs while surrendering six hits.

+- The 25-year-old has put together a 4.17 ERA and 8.1 strikeouts per nine innings across 24 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.